Upabjojr/sympy/docs/internals/polys.rst

 complicated ones like factoring, and simpler ones like addition or multiplication) have to rely on other code to manipulate the coefficients.
-In the polynomial manipulation module, such code is encapsulated in so-called :mod:`~diofant.domains`.
+In the polynomial manipulation module, such code is encapsulated in so-called :mod:`~sympy.domains`.
 A domain is basically a factory object: it takes various representations of data, and converts them into objects with unified interface.
 Every object created by a domain has to implement the arithmetic operations `+`, `-` and `\times`.
 Other operations are accessed through the domain, e.g.